freePKC/freePKC.github.io./My_Projects.md

 ---

 # Projects
-## Many Projects I have done over the years.
+## Many Projects I have done over the years:

 ### Bottle Rocket Project:
 - This was a project I did in Grade 9 Design Tech.
 It was the first project of the year and the goal was to make a bottle rocket that would launch the furthest and prevent a payload (egg) from cracking upon imapct.
 Below is an image of the rocket and the video of the successfull launch.